mjawadhaider/search-documents/README.md

-Here is a detailed content draft for documenting your `searchEngine` algorithm under the specified headings:

----

 ### 1. Introduction

 The `searchEngine` algorithm is designed to provide a reliable and efficient search mechanism for document files stored in a directory.
 Its purpose is to simplify the process of finding documents based on specific keywords or phrases, making it especially useful for environments that require fast access to large collections of text documents.
 This system preprocesses document content, builds an index, and provides a user-friendly interface to perform quick searches by leveraging optimized data structures and techniques for high performance.